homebysix/auto-update-magic/README.md

 1. Make and edit a recipe override.
 1. Add the app's name to the `auto_update_magic.sh` script on your JSS.
 1. (Optionally) Copy the icon file (in PNG format) to the RecipeOverrides folder.
+(This is only needed if you plan to use Self Service policies.)

 If you add a recipe like `AdobeFlashPlayer.jss`, `OracleJava7.jss`, or `Silverlight.jss`, be sure to also add the supporting files such as `_____SmartGroupTemplate.xml` and `_____ExtensionAttribute.xml`.